Skip to content

 Stage 3: Recording and Reconstruction

-For each motion capture session, create a subfolder within recordings/ and populate it with synchronized videos following the same requirements as extrinsic calibration (hardware sync preferred, software sync via timestamps.csv if needed).
+For each motion capture session, create a subfolder within recordings/ and populate it with synchronized videos.
+The same synchronization rules apply: provide a timestamps.csv if you have per-frame timing, or Caliscope infers from the video files (see Frame Synchronization).

 workspace/